Ramified and Unramified Motivic Multiple $t$-, $T$- and $S$-Values: Introduction

-\begin{conj} 1) For even weights, $T(k,l,m)$ with $p, r$: odd $\ge 3$ and $q$: even (and their duals) are in $\MZV$.
-Together with the single $T$-values these (and their duals) are the only unramified MTVs (i.e., contained in $\MZV$).
+\begin{conj} 1) For even weights, $T(p,q,r)$ with odd $p, r\ge 3$ and even $q$ (and their duals) are in $\MZV$.
+Together with the single $T$-values these (and their duals) are the only even weight unramified MTVs (i.e., contained in $\MZV$).

-2) For odd weights, $T(p,1,r)$ with $p,r$: even (and their duals) are in $\MZV$.
-Together with the single and double $T$-values these (and their duals) are the only unramified MTVs. \end{conj}
+2) For odd weights, $T(p,1,r)$ with even $p,r$ (and their duals) are in $\MZV$.
+Together with the single and double $T$-values these (and their duals) are the only odd weight unramified MTVs. \end{conj}

 In \cite{Murakami2021}, Murakami proved that the conditions in the above conjecture are sufficient by using the motivic theory of Euler sums developed in \cite{Brown2012,Glanois2016}.
 In this paper, we will use this machinery to further show that, on the motivic level, these conditions are also necessary, at least when the depth is bounded by three.
 This would completely confirm the above conjecture for depth $\le 3$ if we assume Grothendieck's period conjecture.